markfloryan/dmt2/courselogistics/index.md

 There are **one or two homework assignments per module (depending on the module)**, that must be completed.
 These will be graded on a traditional scale (out of 10 points).
 See the syllabus and the homeworks page for more details.

 **Late Policy:** Homeworks have firm deadlines, but extensions can be requested via an online form (which will be provided to students at a later date).
 By filling out this form, you can request 10 days of time to work on the assignment.
 In general, these will always be granted for any reason.
-There will be **No extensions for any reason beyond the 10 day initial extension.** If you need additional time on homeworks, you should consider appealing for a grade on Incomplete at the end of the semester (contact the instructor for details).
+There will be **No extensions for any reason beyond the 10 day initial extension.** If you need additional time on homeworks, you should consider appealing for a grade of Incomplete at the end of the semester (contact the instructor for details).

 <a name="lettergrades"></a>Grades